run-ai/genv/README.md

 <img src="overview.gif" width="500"/>  |  <img src="overview_jupyterlab.gif" width="450"/>

 A PyCharm integration is also in our roadmap so stay tuned!

+## 🏃🏻 Why you should be part of the Early Runners?

+Join our Slack channel ([here](https://join.slack.com/t/genvcommunity/shared_invite/zt-1i70tphdc-DmFgK5yr3HFI8Txx1yFXBw)) with the creators of *genv* and start building your models faster!

+- Installation and setup support as well as best practice tips and tricks directly for your use-case
+- Discuss possible features
+- Monthly coffee breaks to get to know the rest of the community

+Looking forward to seeing you as a part of the community!

 ## Table of Contents
 * [Installation](#installation)